Join Here | Log In

 The idea that neural inflammation is at the root of ADHD has been examined in many ways.
 Conflicting results have been shown on inflammatory biomarkers, with some studies showing slightly increased inflammation and others showing decreased inflammatory markers in children and adults with ADHD.

 A review of 19 studies showed that, on average, cortisol levels are lower in youths with ADHD than is typical.
-Cortisol rises and falls over the course of a day, and the research showed that cortisol was lower throughout the day as well as cumulative levels.
+Cortisol rises and falls over the course of a day, and the research showed that cortisol levels were lower throughout the day, as well as in cumulative levels.

 Additionally, inflammatory markers such as TNF-alpha and IL-1B were also statistically a little lower in kids with ADHD when looking at the combined study data.[ref]